 London is also home to dozens of historic properties that are listed to preserve their character and appearance.
 These are classified into three grades:

-Grade II* – Important buildings of more than special interest.
-E.g. Battersea Power station or the Coliseum Theatre
+Grade II* – Important buildings of more than special interest, such as Battersea Power station or the Coliseum Theatre

 Grade II – buildings of special interest which should be preserved if possible